-An e-bike shop in Yishun allegedly illegally modified a personal mobility device (PMD) by adding additional batteries, causing it to be not allowed for public use.
+An e-bike shop in Yishun allegedly illegally modified a personal mobility device (PMD) by adding additional batteries.
+This made it illegal for public use.

-Thus, the director and store manager of YY E-Bike will be charged in court, said the Land Transport Authority (LTA) in a news release on Wednesday (18 March).
+Thus, authorities will charge the director and store manager of YY E-Bike in court.
+The Land Transport Authority (LTA) announced this in a news release on Wednesday (18 March).

 Source: Google Maps

-YY E-Bike, whose company name is registered as YY Scooter Pte Ltd and is located in Block 103 Yishun Ring Road, was raided by the LTA on 29 Oct 2025.
+On Oct 29, 2025, LTA raided YY E-Bike, whose company name is registered as YY Scooter Pte Ltd and is located in Block 103 Yishun Ring Road.

-Three non-compliant devices were found on the premises and seized, with one of them allegedly found to have been illegally modified with additional batteries.
+Officers found three non-compliant devices on the premises and seized one illegally modified with additional batteries.

 This was allegedly done as part of the shop’s business operations, LTA said.